ericbutler555/eb-grid/README.md

 ## Get started

 - Click the "Download ZIP" button, open it after it downloads.
-- Move the `eb-grid-v1.x.x.min.css` file into your website's root directory or its `css/` subdirectory or wherever.
+- Move the `eb-grid.min.css` file into your website's root directory or its `css/` subdirectory or wherever.
-- Add a reference to it in your webpage's `<head>` section, for example: `<link rel="stylesheet" href="css/eb-grid-v1.x.x.min.css">`.
+- Add a reference to it in your webpage's `<head>` section, for example: `<link rel="stylesheet" href="css/eb-grid.min.css">`.
 - It's ready to use.
 Add eb-grid's classes to your HTML elements however you like.